 What is TTouch®?

-What is involved?
+What is involved in TTouch®?

-What sort of problems can be benefited by TTouch®?
+What problems can be benefited by TTouch®?

 Are there many different TTouches®?

-There are a whole range of TTouch® that have been found to be helpful.
-They have been given specific and in many cases evocative names in order to identify them.
-For example the Clouded Leopard is a basic circular movement that is used in many animals especially highly muscled dogs.
+Several TTouch® techniques have been developed, and each one has a specific, evocative name.
+For example, the “Clouded Leopard” is a basic circular movement that is especially useful for highly muscled dogs.
 Press one hand on the animal and gently cup the other like a paw.
 The pads of the thumb and the fingers should be in gentle contact with the body but not moving.
 The three middle finger pads should be held together.
-The skin is then moved in a clockwise direction starting with an upward motion, moving in a small circle about half an inch in diameter.
+Then move the skin in a clockwise direction, starting with an upward motion, moving in a small circle about half an inch in diameter.

-There is also the Lying Leopard that is very similar to the Clouded Leopard.
-This involves the same circular movements but the hand is held a little flatter so there is more hand surface in contact with the animal’s body.
-The increased contact with the dog appears to improve the relaxation generated particularly in fearful or easily startled dogs.
+Another technique, called the “Lying Leopard”, involves the same circular movements as the Clouded Leopard, but the hand is held a little flatter, so there is more hand surface in contact with the animal’s body.
+The increased contact with the dog appears to improve relaxation, particularly in fearful or easily startled dogs.
 If the dog is very excited, start by making a few circles quickly and then slow down as the dog calms down.
-This particular touch is reputed to help relieve the pain associated with some injuries.
+This touch is reputed to help relieve the pain associated with some injuries.

-Another touch that is frequently used is the so-called Tarantulas Pulling the Plough.
-Here a fold of skin is taken between the thumb and forefingers of each hand with the thumbs behind the fold touching one another.
+Another touch that is frequently used is the “Tarantulas Pulling the Plow”, in which a fold of skin is taken between the thumb and forefingers of each hand, with the thumbs behind the fold, touching one another.
 The fingers are then walked against the natural lie of the hair with the thumbs gently pushing the fold along from behind.
 This is often used in animals that are very sensitive to touch.